tzhouhc/vim/nvim_dev_guide.md

 ### Nerdfont

-For getting the nice shiny little icons, you should install a font with [NerdFont](https://www.nerdfonts.com/) support.
+If instead of the minimal `init.lua` above you instead decide to go for the sample repo or some other more sophisticated setup, in order to get the nice shiny little icons, you should install a font with [NerdFont](https://www.nerdfonts.com/) support.

 My personal favorite has been [Cascadia Code](https://github.com/microsoft/cascadia-code/releases/tag/v2407.24)